 The WINDSOR AND ETON CHORAL SOCIETY gave its first public performance in Windsor in 1837 while William the Fourth was still on the throne, making it one of the ten oldest Choral Societies in the country.
 Founded by the then Organist of St George’s Chapel Windsor, it has always had a close connection with both St George’s Chapel and Eton College, conductors having been drawn in almost equal numbers from the two royal foundations.
 They include Ralph Allwood from 1985 until 2011 who was succeeded by Tim Johnson, Precentor and Director of Music at Eton College, the current conductor.

 The Choral Society has Her majesty The Queen as Patron and is honoured to have had among its patrons Prince Albert, Princess Christian and, since 1923, the reigning Monarch.
-Of the present Royal Family, H.M.
-The Queen, Prince Philip and the late Queen Mother have all attended performances.
+Of the present Royal Family, The Queen, Prince Philip and the late Queen Mother have all attended performances.

-The Society is about 150 strong. and has ventured into new territory with works by Howells, Dankworth, Nielsen, Bernstein, Spicer and Ferguson, but generally performs a very varied selection from the main choral repertoire.
-Most concerts take place in Eton College School Hall or College Chapel but also in St George's Chapel, Windsor from time to time.
+The Society is about 150 strong and generally performs a very varied selection from the main choral repertoire.
+Most concerts take place in Eton College School Hall or College Chapel but also occasionally in St George's Chapel, Windsor.

 Many eminent soloists have appeared with the society from Dame Clara Butt to Dame Emma Kirkby.
-Many young soloists who performed early in their careers with the society have gone on to great things such as Gerald Finley and Susan Bullock, both now in demand all over the world.
+Many young soloists who performed early in their careers with the society have gone on to great things and are now in demand all over the world.

-The Society has participated in many celebrated special occasions including the 2007 Falklands commemoration ceremony televised from Horse Guards Parade and in the hugely successful May 2008 Royal Windsor Tattoo featured on BBC1 and, in September, in the spectacular and much acclaimed 'Music on Fire' at Sandhurst attended by 22,000 people.
+The Society has participated in many celebrated special occasions including the 2007 Falklands commemoration ceremony televised from Horse Guards Parade, the hugely successful May 2008 Royal Windsor Tattoo featured on BBC1 and the much acclaimed 'Music on Fire' at Sandhurst attended by 22,000 people.
 Most recently the choir was honoured to sing Zadok The Priest at The Queen’s 90th Birthday Celebration televised on ITV which subsequently won a BAFTA award and also performed The National Anthem at The Patron’s Lunch on The Mall in front of many of The Royal Family.

 A major celebration of the 175th birthday took place in 2012, including a performance of Messiah, repeating the Society’s very first concert.